mahume/bamazon/README.md

 ![](gifs/id-not-in-table.gif)

-3. If not errors are found and there is sufficient stock, you will receive a receipt.
+4. If not errors are found and there is sufficient stock, you will receive a receipt.

-*If ID# is not a found in the table the app will notify you.*
 ![](gifs/success.gif)

-4. You are then able to exit the app
+5. You are then able to exit the app

-*If ID# is not a found in the table the app will notify you.*
 ![](gifs/stop-shop.gif)